EU signs off on a watered down ninth package of sanctions

 A watered down ninth package of sanctions against Russia was agreed at a late-night session of EU leaders on December 15 after very difficult discussions.

-The package still needs to be formally adopted by the EU foreign ministers that is expected to happen by noon on December 16 and will come into force after it is published in the EU’s official journal.
+The package still needs to be formally adopted by EU foreign ministers, which is expected to happen by noon on December 16 and will come into force after it is published in the EU’s official journal.

 The main thrust of the EU sanctions is to add another 200 people to the Specially Designated Nationals and Blocked Persons (SDN) List.

 Talks in the EU have been stymied by a raging debate over what to do about Russian fertiliser exports.
 A debate on energy was dropped at the start, according to comments by the Hungarian delegation.
-Countries like Poland have been lobbying for the oil price cap to be dropped from the current compromise price of $60 – about $5 above what Russia is currently charging for its Urals blend oil – to a crushing $30, but countries like Hungary, which is heavily dependent on Russian oil, have blocked that decision.
+Countries like Poland have been lobbying for the oil price cap to be dropped from the current compromise price of $60 – about $5 above what Russia is currently charging for its Urals blend oil – to a crushing $30, but countries such as Hungary, which is heavily dependent on Russian oil, have blocked that decision.
 Likewise, talks on lowering a gas price cap from the current compromise price of €225/MWh to €130/MWh have also got bogged down in wrangling.

-Sanctions on metals and mining have been mooted and may be included in subsequent sanction packages in 2023, but as Russia is so deeply integrated in the international metals business, the topic was not broached in the ninth package discussion which were proving difficult enough as it was.
+Sanctions on metals and mining have been mooted and may be included in subsequent sanction packages in 2023, but as Russia is so deeply integrated in the international metals business, the topic was not broached in the ninth package discussions, which were proving difficult enough as it was.

-Fertilisers is a tricky topic as many European countries also remain heavily dependent on Russian imports, as Russia is one of the biggest producers of fertilisers in the world.
+Fertilisers are a tricky topic, as many European countries also remain heavily dependent on Russian imports, as the latter is one of the biggest producers of fertilisers in the world.

 Poland and Lithuania have protested against the exemptions proposed by other EU member states to allow Russian companies and businessmen associated with the supply of food and fertilisers to the world market to maintain supplies.
 In a compromise deal that allowed the ninth package talks to conclude, European companies will be allowed to do business with companies in the sector owned by sub-sanctioned "oligarchs", but only if they supplied products for export before Russia's invasion of Ukraine, according to Euronews.
 That means that fertilisers produced by oligarch Andrey Melnichenko and with his wife from his EuroChem plant will be allowed.
-In addition Andrey Guryev who owns Phosagro, Moshe Kantor (Akron), Dmitry Mazepin (Uralchem and Uralkali) and Vadim Moshkovich (Rusagro) will also be permitted.
+In addition, Andrey Guryev, who owns Phosagro, Moshe Kantor (Akron), Dmitry Mazepin (Uralchem and Uralkali) and Vadim Moshkovich (Rusagro) will also be permitted.

 New names on EU list